-(i) The company identifies primary segment based on the dominant source, nature of risks and returns and the internal organisation and mangagement structure.
-The operating segement are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance.
+- (i) The company identifies primary segment based on the dominant source, nature of risks and returns and the internal organisation and mangagement structure.
+The operating segment are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance. - (ii) The analysis of geographical segments is based on the areas in which major operating divisions of the Company operate.